element-hq/element-web/README.md

 rendering via props.

-Good separation between the components is maintained by adopting various best practices that anyone working with the SDK needs to be be aware of and uphold:
+Good separation between the components is maintained by adopting various best practices that anyone working with the SDK needs to be aware of and uphold:

   * Components are named with upper camel case (e.g. views/rooms/EventTile.js)